 Excess hours beyond the program requirements are not permitted on a graduate plan of study.
 A variation of one or two hours can occur due to slight variations in course offerings, but a graduate plan of study may not exceed the program requirements by any significant amount.

 Students may make changes to the plan of study that are necessary because of enrollment problems or other circumstances by submitting the plan of study form and showing only the necessary revisions.
 More extensive changes may be accomplished by filing a new plan of study marked revised plan.

-Failure to meet the deadline for filing an acceptable plan of study may result in a delay in graduation or loss of credit planned for use in the program.
+Failure to submit an acceptable plan of study in a timely manner may result in a delay in graduation or loss of credit planned for use in the program.